-You might have heard the rumors swirling around that running is tough on your knees and bones, but let me tell you, that’s just a myth waiting to be busted!
+You might have heard the rumors swirling around that running is tough on your bones, but let me tell you, that’s just a myth waiting to be busted!

 In fact, running can be a game-changer when it comes to whipping you into shape, boosting your stamina, and toning your body.